C-Qur Composite Mesh

 - Atrium C-Qur FX Mesh (formerly C-Qur Lite)

 Atrium constructed all of these products out of polypropylene mesh, with an outer coating of gel made from omega 3 fatty acids.
+Plus, the company made impossible claims to surgeons about the mesh like it reduces inflammation.
+However, it does the opposite.

 C-Qur Infection Reports